-12. Deed Restriction/Covenants Conditions & Restrictions.
-PRIOR TO ISSUANCE OF THE COASTAL DEVELOPMENT PERMIT, the Applicant shall do one of the following:

-- a.
-Deed restriction.
-Submit to the Executive Director, for review and approval, documentation demonstrating that the Applicant has executed and recorded against the parcels governed by this permit a deed restriction in a form and content acceptable to the Executive Director: (1) indicating that, pursuant to this permit, the California Coastal Commission has authorized development on the subject property, subject to terms and conditions that restrict the use and enjoyment of that property; and (2) imposing the Special Conditions of this permit as covenants, conditions and restrictions on the use and enjoyment of the property subject to this CDP.
-The deed restriction shall include a legal description of the entire parcel or parcels against which it is recorded.
-The deed restriction shall also indicate that, in the event of an extinguishment or termination of the deed restrict the use and enjoyment of the subject property so long as either this permit or the development it authorizes, or any part, modification, or amendment thereof, remains in existence on or with respect to the subject property, or; - b.
-Covenants, Conditions, and Restrictions (CC&Rs).
-Submit to the Executive Director, for review and approval, documentation demonstrating that the Applicant has executed and recorded the Declaration of Restrictions or CC&Rs, as applicable, in a form and content acceptable to the Executive Director, which incorporates the Special Conditions of CDP #A-3-PSB-14-0057 as covenants, conditions and restrictions on the use and enjoyment of the property subject to this CDP.
-The CC&Rs shall not be removed or changed without a Coastal Commission-approved amendment to this coastal development permit.
+13. Deed Restriction/Covenants, Conditions, & Restrictions.
+PRIOR TO ISSUANCE OF THE COASTAL DEVELOPMENT PERMIT, the Applicant shall submit to the Executive Director, for review and approval, documentation demonstrating that the Applicant has executed and recorded against the parcels governed by this permit a deed restriction in a form and content acceptable to the Executive Director: (1) indicating that, pursuant to this permit, the California Coastal Commission has authorized development on the subject property, subject to terms and conditions that restrict the use and enjoyment of that property; and (2) imposing the Special Conditions of this permit as covenants, conditions and restrictions on the use and enjoyment of the entire parcel or parcels against which it is recorded.
+The deed restriction shall also indicate that, in the event of an extinguishment or termination of the deed restrict the use and enjoyment of the subject property for as long as either this permit or the development it authorizes, or any part, modification, or amendment thereof, remains in existence on or with respect to the subject property.